debbiedai/NER/README.md

-# Finetuning BioBert for Arthropod gene name Named Entity Recognition
+# Finetuning BioBert for arthropod gene name Named Entity Recognition

-### Project aims to collect a literature corpus as our training and testing data with automated or manual labeled entities, from abstracts in the arthropod sciences. <bt>
+Project aims to collect a literature corpus as our training and testing data with automated or manual labeled entities, from abstracts in the arthropod sciences.
+We finetuned the [BioBert](https://github.com/dmis-lab/biobert-pytorch) to perform named-entity recognition (NER) for arthropod gene name.

 ### Requirment